jsuyog2/express-sequelize-api/README.md

 ### Generating keys using OpenSSL

 Now you need to create Private and Public Key to generate a Token.

+For that first you need to create `Key` Folder in root

 1 .Generate an RSA private key, of size 2048, and output it to a file named private.key:
 ```shell